nathanyarnold/rHeight/README.md

 #### Offsets

 If you don't want to use the FULL height of the viewport, you can specify an offset using the **data-rHeight-offset** attribute.
-You can pass in either a fixed pixel value (eg. "25" or "25px"), a %-based value (eg. "25%"), or a jQuery selector where it will calculate the outerHeight().
+You can pass in either a fixed pixel value (eg. "25" or "25px"), a %-based value (eg. "25%"), or a jQuery selector where it will calculate the outerHeight() of any nodes it finds.

     <div data-rHeight="true" data-rHeight-offset="25px"></div>  // 25 pixels
     <div data-rHeight="true" data-rHeight-offset="25%"></div>   // 20%